IIlllII/bitbreeds-webrtc/README.md

 ```
 -Dcom.bitbreeds.ip=192.168.1.5
 ```
-This might be needed since we must send a candidate to the other peer.
+This might be needed since you must send a candidate to the other peer.

-The keystore parameters are pretty self explanatory (you need to make an RSA cert though):
+The keystore parameters are pretty self explanatory:
 ```
 -Dcom.bitbreeds.keystore=./ws2.jks
 -Dcom.bitbreeds.keystore.alias=websocket